Interested in visiting Iceland in May? Or trying to find a fantastic destination for your upcoming May vacation? Look no further!

 The main island, Heimaey, is ideal for a day tour to learn about this volcanic island’s history.
 Don’t miss the crater and lava left from the 1973 volcanic eruption that buried a part of the island.

 You could even book a boat tour around the island.
-This way you’d get to admire the teeming birdlife, including the world’s largest puffin colony, and maybe even spot some whales.
+This way, you’d get to admire the teeming birdlife, including the world’s largest puffin colony.
+And maybe even spot some whales.

 8. Diamond Circle